gg-net/dwoss/src/main/markdown/overview.md

 Architectur implemation
 =======================

-If a new feature is developed the following architecture questions must be answerd:
+If a new feature is developed the following architecture questions must be answered:

-1. Does the feature nature match any existing module nature, than put it in that module.
+1. Does the feature nature match any existing module nature then put it in that module.
-2. If not, can the feature be splitt such as a part of the feature matches the nature of any existing module and the splitt feature is useful by itself.
+2. If not, can the feature be splitted such as a part of the feature matches the nature of any existing module and the splitting feature is useful by itself.
-   Then splitt and put the splitt feature in the existing module.
+   Then split and put the splitting feature in the existing module.
-3. If not or the non matching part of a splitt, create a new module.
+3. If not or the non matching part of a splitting, create a new module.
-4. In the new module consider for every required api would make the feature sense without the implemation of the required api, than require it optional.
+4. In the new module consider for every required api would make the feature sense without the implementation of the required api, than require it optional.
-5. Is still something missing, create an demand.
+5. Is still something missing, create a demand.

-Implicite Knowledge
+Implicit Knowledge
 -------------------

-Things we know, but haven't written down yet.
+Things we know but haven't written down yet.

  - API hard bound (Kurzgedanke, ein Projekt (auch persistent) darf, andere api zwingend implementieren) ..
 Das muss ich noch aufschreiben
  - http://stackoverflow.com/questions/40818396/unable-to-build-hibernate-sessionfactory-exception-from-nowhere